 • Not able to remember what Christ has done — Jesus said that we ought to participate in remembrance of him.
 Those who have not been instructed concerning Christ’s redeeming work would not be able to commune in remembrance of him.
 The very young would not be able to examine themselves, another Biblical requirement.

 • Not believing that Christ’s body and blood are truly present — The Bible specifically warns us about not recognizing what we are receiving, with the consequence of "sinning against the body and blood of the Lord."
 Many deny this Scriptural teaching.

 • Not repenting of sin — God counsels us in his Word to examine ourselves before we commune.
 We need to let the unwavering standards of his law expose our need for forgiveness.

 • Not in agreement about God’s Word — The Bible teaches that Holy Communion is an expression of unity, not only with our Savior who instituted it but also among those who receive it.
 Participation is based on full agreement in all that the Bible teaches.
 That is what binds us “close” to our Savior and “close” to one another.

 If you are a communicant member of a sister congregation of the Wisconsin Evangelical Lutheran Synod (WELS) or the Evangelical Lutheran Synod (ELS), we invite you to share Holy Communion with us based on our Biblical unity of doctrine and practice.
-An usher will guide you in registering.
+An usher will help you in registering.